hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 ![dotplot2](../img/dotplot2.png)

-You will notice that there are a default set of colors that will be used so we do not have to specify.
+You will notice that there are a default set of colors that will be used so we do not have to specify which colors to use.
 Also, the **legend has been conveniently plotted for us!**

 Alternatively, we could color number of DE genes associated with each term (`overlap.size`).